Capability Clarity

 — Donald J. Wheeler, More Capability Confusion, (Quality Digest, 2017)

-Calculating capabilities: Equations & terms
+Calculating the indices: Equations & quantities

+The process capability indices, as they are widely reported today, are the Capability Ratio, Cp, the Centered Capability Ratio, Cpk, the Performance Ratio, Pp, and the Centered Performance Ratio, Ppk.
+Although these industries have become a standard method by which processes are graded and their performance quantified, they tend to be misunderstood.
 The most nefarious misunderstanding that plagues this capability quartet is the confusion that surrounds the calculation of each index.
 Depending on the source, the formulas used to calculate the process capability indices assume some perplexing forms and integrate some perplexing terms.
 Thus, before any discussion about their utility or debate about their shortcomings ensues, an understanding of the process capability indices begins with a review of their mathematical forms.
 The formulas for each of the indices, as defined by the statistician and quality control expert Donald J. Wheeler throughout his extensive body of work are:

 Tolerance

-To calculate the DNS, subtract the LSL from the mean and subtract the mean from the USL.
-The DNS will be the minimum of these two values.
-In practice, this is achieved using a MIN() function.
-When proivided with two arguments, a MIN() function returns the smaller of the two values.
+To calculate the DNS, subtract the Lower Specification Limit (LSL) from the mean and subtract the mean from the Upper Specification Limit (USL).
+The DNS is the smaller of these two values.
+In practice, calculation of the DNS is achieved using a MIN() function.
+This function returns the smaller of its two arguments.
+The formula for the DNS is written as:

 Sigma(X)